Masterpiece Theatre (En Vogue album): Chart performance

 In the United States, Masterpiece Theatre debuted and peaked at number 33 on the Billboard Top R&B/Hip-Hop Albums chart and at number 67 on the Billboard 200 in the issue dated June 10, 2000.
 This marked En Vogue's lowest peak for an album by then and was a considerable drop from their previous effort EV3 (1997) which had opened at number eight on the Billboard 200 to their biggest first week sales by then.
 Internationally, the album failed to enter the top 40 on the majority of the few charts it appeared on.
 It however, reached number 22 and number 28 of the German and Swiss Albums Charts, where it ranks among the band's highest peaks in both countries.
 In Canada, New Zealand, and the United Kingdom, where previous albums had charted to certified sales, Masterpiece Theatre became En Vogue's first album to miss the album charts.

+Singles

 The album was preceded by lead single "Riddle", which was issued to radio in a remixed form produced by Norwegian production duo Stargate.
 While it became a top thirty hit in several European countries, including Belgium, France, and the Netherlands, "Riddle" failed to impact elsewhere, resulting in lackluster sales of its parent album and the release of no further singles after Elektra Records refused to release the album’s second single, "Love U Crazay," after the weak commercial performance of the project.
 Instead, En Vogue were soon dropped from Elektra Records, with subsequent albums such as The Gift of Christmas (2002) and Soul Flower (2004) released on independent labels.